 Discover the Outdoor Beauty and Recreational Opportunities of Gaston, Oregon

 Located in the southwestern part of the county, the small city of Gaston (population under 700) is the smallest city in Oregon’s Washington County.
-The city was named for Joseph Gaston, an early Oregon pioneer who worked on the railroad, was lawyer, journalist and history.
+The city was named for Joseph Gaston, an early Oregon pioneer who worked on the railroad, was lawyer, journalist and historian.

 Despite its small population, there is no shortage of places to visit in northern Gaston.